UC-Davis-molecular-computing/ode2tn/README.md

 # ode-to-transcription-network
-ode2tn is a Python package to turn arbitrary polynomial ODEs into a transcriptional network simulating it.
+ode2tn is a Python package to compile arbitrary polynomial ODEs into a transcriptional network simulating the ODEs.

 See this paper for details: TODO